 Clearly, the energy grid is changing — fast.
 This change presents both opportunities and challenges.
 With respect to opportunities, we note the promise of deriving more energy from renewable sources with zero emissions.
 With respect to challenges, utilities now must contend with new fuel sources that they cannot control — and at times control them.
 For example, the Duck Curve contributes at least in part to real-time price swings for electricity.
 Therefore, as utilities contend with renewable fuel sources and restructure tariff plans, we consumers stand both to benefit and to be hurt.

 But surely there should be a way for us to make smart decisions around energy use and conservation.
 For example, might we save money by changing use patterns to match better with real-time pricing?
 Or, could we make investments in equipment, appliances, or home improvement to improve efficiency and control?
 And could electric vehicles be used to influence our spending for energy storage and use for transportation?
 Of course, the answer to each of these questions is “yes!”
 But the best approach to making these decisions would account for conditions that vary by region, by time, and by individual household.
 Further, this approach should provide tailored recommendations that maximize savings to the consumer.

 With this consideration in mind, Emporia Energy developed the Emporia Vue, an innovative IoT energy efficiency technology platform.
-Over time, the Vue helps consumers appreciate usage patterns to help achieve savings while navigating the energy transition.
+Over time, the Vue helps consumers appreciate usage patterns to help achieve savings while navigating the latest energy transition.
 Additionally, the Vue provides insight into the broader impact of our energy consumption and further highlights how fuel mix impacts pollution.
 Finally, Emporia connects consumers with products and services that facilitate and enhance their savings — both for them and for their environment.